M Search · Compensation Intelligence Report

 03Product conviction is a gating factor — not just a checkbox

-Technically qualified candidates passed because they weren't convinced on product or market.
+Technically qualified candidates passed because they weren't convinced on product or market fit.
 Building materials that answer these questions before they're asked — win rates, competitive positioning, logo quality, market size narrative — directly improves finalist close rates.
-The candidates who passed on product concerns were not wrong to do so.

-Mid-market AE ($500K–$1M quota) and enterprise AE ($1.5M–$3M+ quota) are structurally different profiles with minimal comp overlap.
-Designing a search that attracts both or trying to split the difference almost always produces a candidate who's wrong for the motion.
+Mid-market AE and enterprise AE are structurally different profiles with minimal comp overlap.
+Designing a search that tries to attract both produces a candidate who's wrong for the motion.
+Decide whether the role is a mid-market or enterprise seat, then build the profile and comp structure accordingly.

 05Build comp plans for the US new logo ramp reality

-US net new development for European OCFO companies is structurally harder than expansion.
-The 46%/156% split documented in this dataset is consistent, not exceptional.
+US net new development is structurally harder than expansion from an existing installed base.
 Comp plans that feel punishing in year 1 — when a strong hire is building pipeline, not closing it — accelerate attrition exactly when you can least afford it.
+Set the expectation and the timeline during the hire process, not after.

-Top candidates run 2–4 processes simultaneously.
-The window from finalist identification to signed offer is 3 weeks in a competitive process.
-Every week of internal delay after a finalist decision is a measurable probability decrease on a successful close.
-The companies that move faster than their comp bands close candidates that better-capitalized competitors lose.
+Strong candidates are running multiple processes.
+Three weeks from finalist to signed offer is the benchmark.
+Every week of internal delay after a finalist decision is a probability reduction on closing.
+The companies that move with conviction close candidates that better-resourced competitors lose.

 About M Search

-M Search is a boutique executive search firm specializing in GTM and sales leadership mandates for PE-backed B2B software companies.
+M Search is a boutique executive search firm specializing in GTM and sales leadership mandates for PE-backed and VC-backed B2B software companies.

-We run VP Sales, CRO, VP Marketing, VP CS, and VP Partnerships searches for PE-backed and VC-backed OCFO software companies expanding in the United States.
-The data in this report was generated from live searches across treasury, expense management, and AP/AR automation — not surveys.
-Our work spans placements at PE-backed treasury software, expense management, and AP/AR automation companies across Marlin Equity, Aquiline, and Eurazeo-backed portfolios.
+We run VP Sales, CRO, VP Marketing, VP CS, and VP Partnerships searches for OCFO software companies at the growth and expansion stage.
+The data in this report was generated from live searches — not surveys.
+Our practice spans treasury, expense management, AP/AR automation, payments, and adjacent OCFO categories across both US-headquartered and internationally-headquartered companies.

 Graham Locklear · M Search · graham@msearchco.com · linkedin.com/in/graham-locklear/